 Mumbai is the city of dreams, shattered, unfulfilled and soaring.
-Many a bright eyed dreamers find their way here with hopes of making their fortune.
-As someone who’s a second generation Mumbai resident born at the cusp of the 21st century, the Mumbai I grew up seeing has always been glitzy, an urban jungle of skyscrapers that kiss the skies.
+Many bright-eyed dreamers find their way here with hopes of making their fortune.
+As someone who’s a second-generation Mumbai resident born at the cusp of the 21st century, the Mumbai I grew up seeing has always been glitzy, an urban jungle of skyscrapers that kiss the skies.

 But the Bombay of then, as portrayed in Anuradha Kumar’s Coming Back to the City Stories, is a beautiful paradox.
 She draws her readers into the lives of the rich and the poor, whose destinies are inextricably intertwined and creates characters who seem to be facing inner demons that they may or may not conquer.